duxweb/dux-refine-docs/en/base/data.md

 }
 ```

-## Login Expiry
+## Login Expiration

-When the login expires or token validation fails, a status code of `401` needs to be returned.
+When a login expires or token validation fails, a status code of `401` should be returned.

 ```json
 {